HugCls/GHRM/README.md

 # GHRM

-2024-11-09: "Do good by stealth, and blush to find it fame." - Alexander Pope
+2024-11-10: "Time is a game played beautifully by children." - Heraclitus